 Note: The Chiefs and Packers play their first game of the postseason in the divisional round, but the schedule for this round hasn’t been released yet.

 At Inside Tailgating, we independently select and write about stuff we love or want to try out and think you will too.
-FYI- we may receive commission from sales or other compensation from links on this page, at no additional cost to you.
+FYI- we may receive a commission from sales or other compensation from links on this page, at no additional cost to you.
 We gotta pay for our tailgates somehow…